A Christian Nudist Shares Her Feelings

-Are You Christian and A Nudist?
+Are You a Christian Nudist Too?

-Christian Nudist - This is not exactly a confession in the traditional sense, since I believe what I have to tell is not a sin, although it is controversial.
+This is not exactly a confession in the traditional sense, since I believe what I have to tell is not a sin, although it is controversial.
 I am a nudist.
 I have not engaged in unlawful sex, nor have I suddenly become perverted in my desires.
 I do this because it is neither sexual nor sinful and there are benefits to be gained.

 Some years ago, I was surfing the Web and stumbled upon a Christian nudist website.
 I was intrigued enough to explore it and read their statement of faith, and was surprised to find that in nearly every particular it matched orthodox Christianity.
 The one exception was the last section, a brief statement that they believed the naked human being was good and nudity was not forbidden in the Bible.

 Well, I have long believed in studying the Bible for myself rather than blindly accepting the doctrines of any one denomination.
 So I searched the Scriptures, and was surprised to find what the Bible said about nakedness, or rather, what it didn’t say.